matt-gardner/paper-reviews/_posts/2015-01-13-reactions-to-skip-gram.md

-switch to a multiplication of their similarities in order to get reasonable performance on the analogy task - they were using PPMI to construct their word vectors, a metric that is a simple transformation of co-occurrence statistics, not _log_ co-occurrence statistics, so they needed multiplication instead of addition to recover the relationships.
-Second, Goldberg [wrote a note](https://docs.google.com/document/d/1ydIujJ7ETSZ688RGfU5IMJJsbxAi-kRl8czSwpti15s/) on the original (pre-camera-ready copy, I believe) version of the GloVe paper, criticizing its evaluation (fairly, I think).
+switch to a multiplication of their similarities in order to get reasonable performance on the analogy task - they were using PPMI to construct their word vectors, a metric that is a simple transformation of co-occurrence statistics, not _log_ co-occurrence statistics, so they needed multiplication instead of addition to recover the relationships (UPDATE: actually, PPMI _does_ have a log after computing a ratio of counts, so I'm wrong here...
+The connection does still seem interesting to me, but it would need some more exploration in order to really explain this).
+Second, Goldberg [wrote a
+note](https://docs.google.com/document/d/1ydIujJ7ETSZ688RGfU5IMJJsbxAi-kRl8czSwpti15s/) on the
+original (pre-camera-ready copy, I believe) version of the GloVe paper, criticizing its evaluation (fairly, I think).
 The paper was updated in the camera-ready copy to respond to his points, but